-Although nutrition-related titles may sound similar, they can be very different when it comes to educational requirements, job duties, and typical workplaces.
+Although nutrition-related career titles may sound similar, they can be very different when it comes to educational requirements, job duties, and typical workplaces.

-Either way, the role requires a bachelor’s degree from a college or university, with coursework that typically includes food and nutrition sciences, foodservice systems management, business, economics, computer science, sociology, biochemistry, physiology, microbiology, and chemistry.
+Either way, the role requires a bachelor’s degree from a college or university, with coursework that typically includes food and nutrition sciences, food service systems management, business, economics, computer science, sociology, biochemistry, physiology, microbiology, and chemistry.
 RDs and RDNs must also complete an accredited, supervised practice program at a health care facility, food service corporation, or community agency.

 As they continue in the profession, some RDs and RDNs pursue certifications in specialized areas of practice, such as pediatric nutrition, diabetes education, or senior nutrition.